Information on safe sex, preventing sexually transmitted infections and avoiding pregnancy.

 You can get condoms for men and women which are both effective methods of lowering the chances of pregnancy (a male condom is 98% effective) and preventing infection.

-Condoms can be bought from your local chemist and a range of different shops such as petrol stations and supermarkets.
+Condoms can be bought from your local chemist and shops such as petrol stations and supermarkets.
 You also might be able to get free condoms from your GP and local sexual health clinic.
 There is also no age limit to buying condoms.

 Whilst the condom is an effective way of preventing pregnancy, there are also a number of other forms of contraception.
 The most popular of these are taken by females and include:

-- Contraceptive Pill.
-The pill prevents your ovaries from releasing an egg and thickens the mucus around the cervix making it hard for sperm to pass through.
+- Contraceptive pill.
+The pill prevents the ovary from releasing an egg and thickens the mucus around the cervix making it hard for sperm to pass through.

 - Contraceptive implants.
-Tiny plastic tube inserted in your arm under local anaesthetic.
+Tiny plastic tube inserted in the arm under local anaesthetic.
 It slowly releases hormones and can be kept in for up to five years.